May 2027

 About the Holiday

 The "In the Footsteps of Mendelssohn" holiday will be led by Stephen Carpenter who has had a career in managing orchestras in Scotland and England since the 1980s.
-He has undertaken a close study of Mendelssohn, in particular the sketches and letters that throw such a vivid light on the composer's Scottish journey in 1829, and which form the inspiration for this holiday which will start and end in Edinburgh, and visit Abbotsford (the home of Sir Walter Scott), Melrose Abbey, Dunkeld, the Pass of Killiecrankie.
+He has undertaken a close study of Mendelssohn, in particular the sketches and letters that throw such a vivid light on the composer's Scottish journey in 1829, and which form the inspiration for this holiday which will start in Edinburgh, and visit Abbotsford (the home of Sir Walter Scott), Melrose Abbey, Dunkeld, the Pass of Killiecrankie, Glencoe, Oban, the Islands of Mull, Staffa (and Fingal's Cave) and Iona, before ending in Glasgow.
+Along the way, there will be two concerts by Scotland's leading orchestras, the Scottish Chamber Orchestra and Royal Scottish National Orchestra.
 To express interest in joining the holidays, contact Stephen Carpenter.

 A summary of the holiday is given below and further details can be found here.